chrisvwx/LLLplus.jl/README.md

   [Lattice](http://www.latticechallenge.org/) Challenge also lists references which could be used to replicate tests.
 * Compare with the [Number Theory Library](http://www.shoup.net/ntl/).
-* Utilize BLAS functions for faster vector-matrix operations, or just devectorize the functions (at present they are not much faster than the corresponding Matlab functions).

 ### References